MP Estate Planning UK

 Understanding what “trust tax” covers in the UK

-We split what a trustee must watch into two practical areas: the yearly income side and the inheritance charges that arise at certain events.
+We split what a trustee must watch into two practical areas: the yearly income tax side and the Inheritance Tax (IHT) charges that arise at certain events under the relevant property regime.
+Understanding both — and how they differ — is the foundation of confident trust administration.

 Income tax vs Inheritance Tax charges on trusts